Facial hair

 Facial hair is hair grown on the face, usually on the chin, cheeks, bottom lip and upper lip region.
 It is typically a secondary sex characteristic of human males.
-Men typically start developing facial hair in the later stages of puberty or adolescence, at around fourteen years of age, and most do not finish developing a full adult beard until around sixteen or later.
-However, large variations can occur; boys as young as ten have also been known to develop facial hair, and some men do not produce much facial hair at all.
+Men typically start developing facial hair in the later stages of puberty or adolescence, at around 14 years of age, and most do not finish developing a full adult beard until around age 16 or later.
+However, large variations can occur; boys as young as 10 have also been known to develop facial hair, and some men do not produce much facial hair at all.

-Men may style their facial hair into beards, moustaches, goatees or sideburns; many others completely shave their facial hair and this is referred to as being "clean-shaven".
+Men may style their facial hair into beards, moustaches, goatees or sideburns; others may completely shave their facial hair, which is referred to as being "clean-shaven".
 The term whiskers, when used to refer to human facial hair, indicates the hair on the chin and cheeks.

 Women are also capable of developing facial hair, especially after menopause, though typically significantly less than men.
 Women with lots of facial hair, the extreme being bearded ladies, have been considered as freaks by society and sometimes been part of circuses.

-Trans men typically develop more facial hair while undergoing masculinizing hormone therapy as part of their wider gender transition.
+Transgender men undergoing masculinizing hormone therapy typically develop larger amounts of facial hair as part of their overall gender transition.